shereyna/marketing-campaign-dataset/README.md

 - **Keywords:** marketing analytics, campaign performance, customer segmentation, channel analysis, SQL insights, ROI optimization

 ## Business Question
-How can individual companies optimize their marketing campaigns to improve customer engagement and conversion, based on their unique customer and campaign performance data?
+How can individual companies optimize their marketing campaigns to improve customer engagement and conversion?

-## Suporting Questions
+### Suporting Questions
 - What is the average campaign performance for each company?
 - Which companies have the highest campaign performance overall?
-- What are the characteristics of top-performing campaigns[^1]?
+- What are the characteristics of top-performing campaigns?
 - Which customer segments respond best to each campaign type and channel?
 - Which marketing channels are driving the most conversions?

+## Executive Summary
+- Average performance across all companies is tightly aligned
+- Top-performing campaigns target younger audiences via high-engagement channels like Instagram, Email, and YouTube
+- Customer segments like Fashionistas and Outdoor Adventurers respond especially well to Email and Influencer campaigns
+- ROI improves significantly when channel, segment, and message are well-aligned

+[View on Tableau Public](

 ## Key Insights
 ### 1. Cross Company Average Campaign Performance